Davidson Garden Club

 The Davidson Garden Club was founded in 1957 and has a long history of community service, plant sales, philanthropical support and of course, the Davidson Horticultural Symposium.
 The Club’s history as a working club has been a noticeable part of its appeal, providing funds for local programs, beautification projects, and educating the public.

-In the spring of 2019, the Club will celebrate it’s 35th year of producing the Davidson Horticultural Symposium.
+In the spring of 2019, the Club celebrated it’s 35th year of producing the Davidson Horticultural Symposium.
 All 40 members work year-round to make sure each Symposium is better than the last.
-For the past 25 years, the Club’s own Robin Wilgus has created the artwork that adorns the brochures and Symposium materials.
+For nearly thirty years, the Club’s own Robin Wilgus has created the artwork that adorns the brochures and Symposium materials.

 In addition to the Symposium, members gather one day every December to create magnificent holiday baskets to place around the Town of Davidson for the season.
 The lush baskets are composed of live greens, berries and bright red bows which stand out, up and down Main Street in Davidson.